paolosalvatori/aks-signalr-ingress/README.md

 ## Features

-- Serilog Logger for SignalR in Console of the POD
+- Serilog Logger for SignalR in Console of the pod.
-- SignalR Chat for Debugging Purposes
+- SignalR Chat for debugging purposes.
 - Webclient Index.cshtml & chat.js
   - Running Port 80
 - Signal ChatHub